ClaytonFarr/booster-testing-utilities/README.md

     - can be `true` or `false` if want to test yes/no of work done
     - can be a string to test work result value
       - currently presumes result value exists on field with same name as @work00-inputs `name`

+## Repo Updates

+_Pseudo-changelog of updates to repo since initial publish - helpful if you cloned an earlier version and want to see what's new._

+**04-20-22**

+- Updated `getRegisteredEvents` method regex to better match various code patterns.
+- Added `start:testing` script and comment to package.json to utilize MODE=test variable for Vitest tests.